Berlin

 Partially Encapsulated Mass Timber

 The single stair design allows each apartment to take up the full depth of the building, receiving cross-ventilation and daylight from both sides.
-Although not required by the code, the two storey units in the middle are open to both stairs as appropriate for the collective living of a co-housing project, and accomodating potential future reconfiguration.
-The street facing balconies also provide the second egress by fire apparatus.
-The building is a partially encapsulated mass timber structure with the elevator and stair core of non-combustible concrete construction.
-Sprinklering is not required.
+The two-storey units in the middle of the plan are served by both exit stairs, allowing for collective living arrangements and potential future reconfiguration.
+The street-facing balconies also serve as second means of egress by fire apparatus.
+The building is a partially encapsulated mass timber structure, with the elevator and exit stair of noncombustible construction.
+Sprinklering is not required or provided.

 R50